 - There is also locker wallpaper (?)

 I would strongly recommend against a lot of these items.
+Especially for middle school lockers, because they usually have even less storage space.
 You don’t want kids late to class because their locker carpet is making it so they can’t shut the door to their locker.

 Learning the balance between utility and personalization is a path everyone has to walk on their own!
-BUT, now is a time for kids to learn that great organization makes the rest of their day easier (vs me who often had to use a textbook to jam my locker open).
+BUT, now is a time for kids to learn that smart storage solutions and organization for their locker space makes the rest of their day easier (vs me who often had to use a textbook to jam my locker open).

 Yup, once upon a time, even I wasn’t that organized. 🙂